Glycemic Index unreliable

 However, the Glycemic Index/Load was always highly suspicious, especially given the lack of consistency, from chart to chart, in the varying ratings of certain foods.
 And common sense tells us we are all unalike in how we react to the foods we eat.

-But the most troubling is that many people actually omitted certain (healthy) foods because of their high glycemic index!
+But most troubling is that many people actually omitted certain (healthy) foods because of their high glycemic index.
 In addition, they prioritized unhealthy foods based on their low glycemic rating.
-Fortunately, there is now proof this food rating isn't accurate (and I promise I won't say "I told you so!").
+Fortunately, there is now proof this food rating isn't accurate and we should avoid using it to make our food choices.

-I've been criticized for many years in my belief that the Glycemic Index or the Glycemic Load is not an accurate way to judge everyone's reaction to the foods they eat -- or a healthy way to design a diet.
-My peers asked me where my proof was.
-But frustratingly, I didn't have any.
+The Glycemic Index or the Glycemic Load is not an accurate way to judge everyone's reaction to the foods they eat -- or a healthy way to design a diet.
+And now we have some evidence to support that caution:

 Eve Lees is a Certified Nutrition Coach, a Health Speaker, and a Health Writer for several publications.
 The former newspaper editor has also been active in the health & fitness industry for over 35 years.